 A good time to fertilize azaleas and rhododendrons is right after they have finished blooming.

 Ally #1 in Azalea, Rhododendron Care: Mulch

 Mulching is an essential part of proper care for azalea bushes and rhododendrons.
-The roots of these shallow-rooted plants need the protection that mulch affords against extremes of heat and cold -- and against drying out.
-Remember, the fact that these plants like a well-drained soil doesn't mean they like to be dry.
+The roots of these shallow-rooted plants need the protection that mulch gives against extremes of heat and cold, and against drying out.
+Remember, the fact that these plants like a well-drained soil does not mean they like to be dry.
 Azaleas and rhododendrons are not desert plants; they like water.
-They just don't like to be sitting in it for long periods of time, which would cause their roots to rot.
+They just do not like to be sitting in it for long periods of time, which would cause their roots to rot.

-The best mulches for azaleas and rhododendrons are acidic mulches, such as pine straw (although, as I report in the following article, some experts now dispute some aspects of the concept "acidic mulches").
+The best mulches for azaleas and rhododendrons are generally thought to be acidic mulches, such as pine straw (although some experts now dispute the idea that pine needles make the ground more acidic).

 Pruning Azaleas, Rhododendrons

-Pruning azaleas and rhododendrons should be undertaken immediately after they finish blooming (usually June or July).
+Prune azaleas and rhododendrons immediately after they finish blooming (often in June in zone 5).
 Pruning the bushes later than that risks interfering with the development of next year's buds.
 Begin by pruning off dead or injured branches, which could cause disease and insect problems in the future.
-Then prune back tall, gangly limbs shooting out of the top of the bush.
+Then prune back tall, gangling limbs shooting out of the top of the bush.
 This will promote a more attractive, compact shape.

-A proper regimen of pruning azaleas and rhododendrons, in conjunction with the other care tips offered above, will help these flowering shrubs provide your landscape with eye-opening hedges or specimen plants for years to come.
+A proper routine for pruning azaleas and rhododendrons, along with the other care tips offered above, will help these flowering shrubs provide your landscape with eye-opening hedges or specimen plants for years to come.